 Accidents involving 18-wheelers commonly result from driver fatigue, speeding, recklessness, and improper vehicle maintenance.
-The law requires ongoing maintenance of tractor trailer vehicles put on the road, and outlines strict rules and safety standards for operation, however, some employers ignore guidelines and put their drivers and others at risk.
+The law requires ongoing maintenance of tractor trailer vehicles put on the road and outlines strict rules and safety standards for operation, however, some employers ignore guidelines and put their drivers and others at risk.
 Some even pressure drivers to drive for extended hours, without stopping, to meet tight deadlines.
 These factors only elevate issues within an occupation deemed hazardous by nature.

 Statistics propose that the majority of drivers of these kinds of commercial vehicles drive with more caution than typical drivers of passenger automobiles, however, thousands of accidents involving 18-wheelers still occur.
 Improper training leaves some drivers unaware of the risks associated with certain driving behaviors.
 Due to this issue, federal laws have been designed that pertain specifically to maintaining and operating these vehicles.

 This category of cases often requires an attorney’s assistance due to their being so complex.
-Accident victims should obtain if possible the name and contact information of the trucking company that owns the 18-wheeler involved, to expedite the process of filing their claim.
+Accident victims should obtain the name and contact information of the trucking company that owns the 18-wheeler involved, if possible, to expedite the process of filing their claim.
 Reference lists of major trucking companies can be found online if more detailed information is needed about one in particular.

 Following an accident, your health should be your first priority.
 As soon as you are medically able to do so, contact us for a free consultation.
 Our bilingual staff can provide important information about the legal options available to you.
 It costs you nothing to contact us and you will not pay any legal fees or out-of-pocket expenses unless and until we recover compensation for your injuries.